Skip to main content

 Reports LCP is 4.2 seconds Inlines critical CSS so first paint happens before non-blocking resources load

-Flags "Serve images in next-gen formats" Generates AVIF and WebP variants automatically, served by capability
+Flags "Serve images in next-gen formats" Generates WebP variants automatically (AVIF on 2.0), served by client capability

 Flags "Properly size images" Generates viewport-matched variants — 480px for mobile, 1280px for desktop